ishmeet-codes/notefy.co.in/readme.md

 Documentation

-- **Problem** :- Making the workflow for the college magazine to reduce the server load.
+- **Problem** :- Making the lighter workflow for the college magazine to reduce the server load.

 -----